 In line with a Taiwanese study by Wu et al[22] that examined the use of IBT in a large diabetic cohort, the 16-year cumulative incidence of ESRD was greater in our untreated CKD cohort, followed by the uninfected and treated CKD cohorts.
 However, the 16-year cumulative incidence of ESRD was strikingly lower in the treated than in the uninfected CKD cohorts.
 This might be because the sample size was smaller in the treated than in the uninfected CKD cohorts.
 In accordance with the aforementioned study[22], the 16-year cumulative mortality was higher in our untreated CKD cohort, followed by the treated and uninfected CKD cohorts.
 Compared with the uninfected CKD cohort, our treated CKD cohort still had a higher cumulative mortality, which may be attributable to their higher CCI scores.
-Besides, we found that CKD patients with HCV who underwent HCV treatment had lower risk of ESRD compared to the risk in CKD patients without HCV infection.
-This finding was similar to one previous research by Wu et al[22] that diabetic patients with HCV who underwent HCV treatment had lower risk of ESRD compared to the risk in diabetic patients without HCV infection.
+Furthermore, we found that CKD patients with HCV who underwent HCV treatment had lower risk of ESRD compared to the risk in CKD patients without HCV infection.
+Wu et al[22] similarly observed that diabetic patients with HCV who underwent HCV treatment had a lower risk of ESRD compared to the risk in diabetic patients without HCV infection.
 The efficacy of anti-HCV therapy in alleviating IR, which has been convincingly demonstrated in previous research[45], may account for the abovementioned finding.
 IR is a prevalent feature in CKD[46] and diabetes[47].
-The clinical impacts of IR includes endothelial dysfunction and initiation and progression of CKD[46].
+The clinical impacts of IR include endothelial dysfunction and initiation and progression of CKD[46].
 This is why IR may be a therapeutic target in the attempt to improve clinical outcomes of CKD[46] and diabetic vascular complications[48].
 The mechanism through which antiviral therapy ameliorates IR was most likely mediated via viral clearance, instead of direct pharmacological effects of IBT[22].
 Conjeevaram et al[45] reported that successful viral eradication was central to sustain the beneficial effects in IR.
-We believe that our finding should result from viral elimination in the treated patients, although this study could not directly measure SVR because of no laboratory information in the NHIRD.
+We believe that our finding should result from viral elimination in the treated patients, although this study could not directly measure SVR because of the absence of laboratory information in the NHIRD.
 Future research is warranted to better understand the pathological mechanism underlying this association.
 Our results after competing risk analysis showed that aging was associated with a lower risk of ESRD, a result consistent with prior research[8,32] showing that younger rather than older age predicted ESRD.

 In addition to the universal coverage of a nationwide population to reduce selection bias, the study has several methodological strengths.
 First, maximum cardinality matching of treated and untreated patients was performed according to the propensity score to optimize comparability[21], which is an effective method of pseudorandomization when the effects of treatment and interventions are compared.
 Second, to avoid immortal time bias, we used the same year of IBT prescription time distribution[33,34].
-Third, taking competing mortality into consideration to avoid overestimating the results in the untreated cohort[20] is another our merit.
-Third, the well-known renoprotective ACEI/ARB was also included in the final analysis.
+Third, taking competing mortality into consideration to avoid overestimating the results in the untreated cohort[20] is another merit.
+Fourth, the well-known renoprotective ACEI/ARB was also included in the final analysis.
 On the whole, despite its retrospective nature, the present study provides the most persuasive data to date in addressing the long-term renal and survival benefits of treating HCV infection in CKD patients.